8. Flow of execution#

 }

 Note that the tmp_vector is determined before the loop itself.
 Hence, any changes to the vector will not influence the execution flow.
-Also, the loop can be applied on lists as well due to the use of `[[`.
+Furthermore, due to the use of `[[`, the loop can also be applied on lists.

 Example 8.6